myeunee/PatTurning/README.md

 ## Contribution

-Check out the documentation [in the website](https://).
+Check out the documentation [in the website](https://patturning-official.shop/).

 ## License

-Patturning is distributed under the terms of the Apache License (Version 2.0).
+Patturning is distributed under the terms of the GPL-3.0.
 See [LICENSE](LICENSE) for details.